 Sometimes even though it's officially Spring, it still feels like Winter!
 Keeping your baby cute, comfortable and appropriately-dressed to match the temperature is one of your most fundamental jobs as a parent.
 But sometimes it’s not so easy to predict what the weather will be during the months when the weather changes from season to season.
 Have you ever wondered: how do I know if my Baby is too cold or too warm?
 Here are some tips for the Art of Trans-Seasonal Layering for Fashion and Comfort!

 Babies can’t regulate their own body temperature as well as adults can.
 In fact, your little one’s warmth can drop quite rapidly – up to four times faster than you!
-Babies will use up to 10% more oxygen and precious energy that should be reserved for growth - to help them adjust to a one-degree drop in skin temperature.
+Babies will use up to 10% more oxygen and precious energy that should be reserved for growth - to help them adjust to a one-degree drop in skin temperature during changing weather.

-Keeping baby suitably attired in their environment can be challenging.
+Keeping baby suitably dressed for their environment and changing weather can be challenging.
 Especially when the weather fluctuates as it transitions from one season to the next.
 But don’t fret.
 Trans-seasonal layering makes it easy for you.
 Many experts recommend that you dress baby in as many layers as you dress yourself, plus one.

 Bodysuits: An Essential Layering Garment